0BuRner/mdap-python/README.md

 There is not prerequisites as this tool uses only standard libraries.

-It should work with Python 2.7 =< on Windows and Unix systems (not tested yet).
+It should work with Python 2.7 =< on Windows and Unix systems.

 ## Usage